cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

   - `Reese's Sodium Options`
   - `Sodium`
   - `Sodium Extra`
 - There are lots of other performance boosting mods.
-However, the mods above can **significantly** increase performance while other mods do not at all.
-That's why, installing the mods above is generally pretty much enough.
+However, the mods above can **significantly** increase performance while other mods don't at all.
+That's why installing the mods above is generally pretty much enough.
 ### Optifine-like Experience on Sodium
 On Optifine, there are some cool features that are not about increasing performance such as **zooming, being able to use shaders, dynamic lighting and connected textures**.
 We can have the same features on Sodium thanks to the mods below:
 - **Zooming Feature -** `Zoomify`